Orono, Ontario: Tourism

 Producing millions of evergreen seedlings annually for restoring Ontario's forests, the Orono Forestry Station (founded in 1922) was a prominent feature in the town until it closed down in 1996.
 The trails that snake throughout the station are walked daily be residents and geocachers alike.

 At the centre of the village, residents and tourists enjoy the Sydney B. Rutherford Woods Walk Park, one of the many wooded areas in the village.
 Orono is surrounded by several pastoral hamlets, such as Kirby, Kendal, Newtonville, Leskard, Starkville; and larger towns like Newcastle and Bowmanville.

 Despite its size, Orono boasts a popular zoo called Jungle Cat World, located on the north side of Orono, as well as the Orono Fair which draw people from miles around.

-The nearby Brimacombe (Oshawa Ski Club), locally known as the Kirby ski hill, is a popular winter attraction, and has a dramatic landscape view of the Oak Ridges Moraine's rolling hills and farmlands at the top of the hill in the Summer season.
+The nearby Brimacombe (Oshawa Ski Club), locally known as the Kirby Ski Hill, is a popular winter attraction, and has a dramatic landscape view of the Oak Ridges Moraine's rolling hills and farmlands at the top of the hill in the Summer season.
 The ski hill boasts 4 chairs, and one T-Bar.
-The club also provides 22 trails and two terrain parks for the paying public to use.
+The club also provides 8 green runs, 6 blue runs, 8 black runs and two terrain parks for the paying public to use.
+There is also a summer camp after the skiing season.